 Maternal Levels.
 Bupivacaine milk levels were measured in 5 women who were given epidural bupivacaine analgesia (dosage not stated) for vaginal delivery.
 Bupivacaine was undetectable (<20 mcg/L) in all samples taken at 2, 8, 24 and 48 hours postpartum.

 One woman received intrapleural bupivacaine 50 mg, followed in 1 hour by a continuous infusion of 25 mg/hour for 5 days for operative and postoperative analgesia.
 Four milk samples were taken during the infusion.
 The milk bupivacaine level was 400 mcg/L at 6 hours after the bolus dose and approximately 200 mcg/L at 24, 48 and 72 hours after the bolus dose.

 Twenty-seven women received epidural lidocaine 2% and bupivacaine 0.5% for pain control during cesarean delivery.
 Lidocaine dosage averaged 82 mg (range 25 to 168 mg).
 Average milk bupivacaine concentrations were 90 mcg/L at 2 hours after delivery, 60 mcg/L at 4 hours after delivery and 40 mcg/L at 12 hours after delivery.

 Infant Levels.
-One woman who was 10 months postpartum received bupivacaine 50 mg intrapleurally, followed in 1 hour by a continuous infusion of 25 mg/hour for 5 days for operative and postoperative analgesia.
+One woman who was 10 months postpartum received bupivacaine 50 mg intrapleurally, followed in 1 hour by a continuous intrapleural infusion of 25 mg/hour for 5 days for operative and postoperative analgesia.
 Breastfeeding resumed postoperatively 22 hours after the start of the infusion.
 A serum sample taken from the infant 5 hours after the morning feeding on day 3 postoperatively (52.5 hours after the bolus dose) contained undetectable (lower limit not stated) amounts of bupivacaine by gas chromatography.

 Effects in Breastfed Infants

 Bupivacaine administered to the mother by the epidural route for labor analgesia had no apparent adverse effect on 13 breastfed infants.

 Effects on Lactation and Breastmilk